-N^{OW} PLEASE PAY ATTENTION, not allowing your mind to wander off after other things.
+Now please pay attention, not allowing your mind to wander off after other things.
 Create the feeling that right now you are sitting on a mountain or in a forest somewhere, all by yourself.
 What do you have sitting here right now?
-There are body and mind, that's all, only these two things.
-All that is contained within this frame sitting here now is called "body."
-The "mind" is that which is aware and is thinking at this very moment.
-These two things are also called "nāma" and "rūpa."
-"Nāma" refers to that which has no "rūpa," or form.
-All thoughts and feelings, or the four mental khandhas of feeling, perception, volition and consciousness, are nāma, they are all formless.
-When the eye sees form, that form is called rūpa, while the awareness is called nāma.
-Together they are called nāma and rūpa, or simply body and mind.
+There is body and mind, that's all, only these two things.
+All that is contained within this frame sitting here now is called 'body'.
+The 'mind' is that which is aware and is thinking at this very moment.
+These two things are also called $n\bar{a}ma$ and $r\bar{u}pa$ . $N\bar{a}ma$ refers to that which has no $r\bar{u}pa$ , or form.
+All thoughts and feelings, or the four mental khandhas of feeling, perception, volition and consciousness, are $n\bar{a}ma$ , they are all formless.
+When the eye sees form, that form is called $r\bar{u}pa$ , while the awareness is called $n\bar{a}ma$ .
+Together they are called $n\bar{a}ma$ and $r\bar{u}pa$ , or simply mind and body.

-Understand that sitting here in this present moment are only body and mind.
+Understand that only body and mind are sitting here in this present moment.
 But we get these two things confused with each other.
 If you want peace you must know the truth of them.
 The mind in its present state is still untrained; it's dirty, not clear.
 It is not yet the pure mind.
-We must further train this mind through the practice of meditation.
+We must train this mind further through the practice of meditation.

-Some people think that meditation means to sit in some special way, but in actual fact standing, sitting, walking and reclining are all vehicles for meditation practice.
-You can practice at all times.
-Samādhi literally means "the firmly established mind."
+Some people think that meditation means to sit in some

+special way, but in actual fact standing, sitting, walking and reclining are all vehicles for meditation practice.
+You can practise at all times.
+Samādhi literally means 'the firmly established mind.'
 To develop samādhi you don't have to go bottling the mind up.
 Some people try to get peaceful by sitting quietly and having nothing disturb them at all, but that's just like being dead.
 The practice of samādhi is for developing wisdom and understanding.